vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/billing-and-payment.md

 ### Deposit and Withdrawal

-All users(including SPs) can deposit and withdraw BNB in the payment module.
-The StaticBalance in the StreamPayment data struct will be "settled" first: the CRUDTimeStamp will be updated and StaticBalance will be netted with DeltaBalance.
-Then the deposit and withdrawal number will try to add/reduce the StaticBalance in the record.
+All users (including SPs) can deposit and withdraw BNB in the payment module.
+The `StaticBalance` in the `StreamPayment` data struct will be "settled" first: the `CRUDTimeStamp` will be updated and `StaticBalance` will be netted with `DeltaBalance`.
+Then the deposit and withdrawal number will try to add/reduce the `StaticBalance` in the record.
 If the static balance is less than the withdrawal amount, the withdrawal will fail.

-Deposit/withdrawal via cross-chain will also be supported to enable users to deposit/withdraw from BSC directly.
+Deposit and withdrawal via cross-chain will also be supported to enable users to deposit and withdraw from BSC directly.

 Specifically, the payment deposit can be triggered automatically during the creation of objects or the addition of data packages.
 As long as